-Test Description: The SLPT is a test that measures speaking skills of international students during a 15-minute interaction.
-Examinees will be instructed to prepare a 10-minute oral presentation as if they were teaching a freshman class or lab.
-A topic approved by the department will be sent to the examinee’s e-mail address the day before the exam).
-The evaluation period will begin with questions regarding the examinee's personal background, field of study, and/or culture.
-The questions asked will be general in nature, and no prior knowledge will be necessary.
+The SLPT is a test that measures speaking skills of international students applying for an assistantship during a 15-minute interaction.
+Examinees prepare a 10-minute oral presentation as if they were teaching a freshman class or lab.
+A topic approved by the department will be sent to the examinee’s email address the day before the scheduled exam.
+Initially, examinees spend a few minutes informally talking with the evaluators about their background, field of study, and home country.
+This informal discussion will be general in nature and no prior preparation will be necessary.
 Next, students will be asked to deliver the 10-minute presentation as if they were teaching.

 Examinee's oral English proficiency will be rated in the following areas:

 Registration may fill up quickly so register early to get your preferred date and time.
 The deadline to register for the SLPT is 30 days.
 Space may still be available after the deadline has passed.
 When available, late registrations are assessed a late fee of $20.